Skip to main content

 How to navigate the global risk landscape?

 On the first glance, the landscape shows a country score for each risk factor based on 3-7 data sources.
-The sources are public indeces, acclaimed databases and regularly published reports focusing on the fashion and textiles industry and its impact on society and planet.
+The sources are public indices, acclaimed databases and regularly published reports focusing on the fashion and textiles industry and its impact on society and planet.
 These risk scores result in the average country risk.

 You can access all this information through first having a glance at the first table and map when accessing the global risk landscape: